What Is a Balance Sheet?

 - Current Assets: Current assets can easily be converted to cash within a year or less.
 Current assets are further broken down on the balance sheet into these accounts:

-- Cash and cash equivalents: These are your most liquid assets, including currency, checks and money stored in your business’s checking and savings accounts
+- Cash and cash equivalents: These are your most liquid assets.
+They include currency, checks, and money stored in your business’s checking and savings accounts

 - Marketable securities: Investments that you can sell within a year